Carlos Holguín Mallarino: Political career

 After Holguín graduated, he entered the civil service and held a few bureaucratic jobs with the central government.
-At 23, he was elected as state senator representing the district of buenaventura and thereafter as President of the Cauca State Senate.
+At 23, he was elected as state senator representing the district of Buenaventura and thereafter as President of the Cauca State Senate.
 Later he was elected several times to National Congress, representing the States of Antioquia, Cundinamarca, Tolima and Bolívar.
 Holguín was appointed also to several ministerial positions such as Minister of Foreign Relations, Interior and War.

 In 1881, while in Rome, Holguín was commissioned by President Rafael Núñez to establish diplomatic relations with the Kingdom of Spain.
 By that time, Colombia was the only Latin American nation that did not have diplomatic relations with Spain.
 Thus, Holguín was appointed as Special Envoy and plenipotentiary Ambassador of Colombia to the Kingdom of Spain.
-As head of the diplomatic mission, he arrives in Madrid on 9 January 1881, where he was greeted by the King of Spain, Alfonso XII.
+As head of the diplomatic mission, he arrived in Madrid on 9 January 1881, where he was greeted by the King of Spain, Alfonso XII.
 For the first time, full diplomatic relations were established between the two nations.

 Upon his return to Colombia, in November 1887, Holguín was appointed Minister of Foreign Relations by President Eliseo Payán.
 Later, President Rafael Núñez appointed him Minister of War.

 Presidency

 Carlos Holguín became President of Colombia upon his election by Congress as Presidential Designate, the first time in 1888 and the second time in 1890.
 Thus, he ruled as president between 1888 and 1892, to complete the six years presidential term of President Rafael Núñez.

-During his presidency, Holguín devoted time, energy and resources to the betterment of the nation’s infrastructure, such as the improvement, restoration and development of main highways, railways, shipyards, sea ports, the waterways of the Atrato, Cauca, Magdalena and Nechí rivers, and the electric and telephone grids.
-He also created and established the “Policia Nacional” (national police).
+During his presidency, Holguín devoted time, energy and resources to the betterment of the nation's infrastructure, such as the improvement, restoration and development of main highways, railways, shipyards, sea ports, the waterways of the Atrato, Cauca, Magdalena and Nechí rivers, and the electric and telephone grids.
+He also created and established the "Policia Nacional" (national police).

 During the conflict between the Italian entrepreneur Ernesto Cerruti and Colombian President Rafael Nuñez Italy mobilized a small naval squadron in 1888 fears were rampant that an Italian armed intervention was imminent on Colombian coasts.
 Finally, faced with the threat of military intervention and international pressure, the Colombian government opted to submit to international arbitration.
 In 1891, Pope Leo XIII, who was respected in both countries due to widespread Catholicism, intervened as mediator in the conflict.
 Under Papal arbitration, an agreement was reached in which Colombia was to pay compensation to Cerruti, although in an amount lower than that originally demanded by Italy.

 Holguín was very much disliked and heavily criticized by the opposition party, the liberals, and Congress made it very difficult for him to govern.
 In his last address to Congress, before he handed over the presidency to Miguel Antonio Caro, he said, "In the four years that I have governed, not a single shot has been fired, not a single drop of blood has been spilled and not a single tear has been shed.
 I leave the country in peace and I did not incur in further debt."